Table of contents

 What is a buy button and how do you use it?

 A buy button is a clickable button that enables your customers to quickly and easily pay for your service or product.
 As a business owner, it allows you to sell without having to set up an online store, because you can embed the button on your existing website.
 No matter the size or stage of your business, you can start getting paid by customers right away.

 You can use a buy button in a variety of ways.
 You can sell a product, offer a service, and collect one-time or recurring donations, membership fees, and subscriptions.

-Additionally, you can customize your buy button so that the color, font, and call-to-action text fit your brand and what you’re selling.
+Additionally, you can customise your buy button so that the colour, font, and call-to-action text fit your brand and what you’re selling.
 This is particularly appealing to businesses that provide professional services, like Hermann’s.